apoorvnandan/lilgrad/blog/tensor_c.md

 Documenting my pov while building this.
 The objective is to help people understand neural networks from absolute scratch.
 No pytorch.
 No numpy.

-Should be readable for anyone who knows programming (any language) even if you are not familiar with machine learning or neural networks at all.
+Should be readable for anyone who knows programming **even if you are not familiar with machine learning or neural networks at all**.

 Moreover, building this from scratch, and in C, does not mean that the code and the APIs will not be user friendly.
 In fact, we'll create the needed abstractions and show just how easy it is to code and train different neural network architectures with this tiny library.